Uluru: Geology

-Uluru is an inselberg, meaning "island mountain".
+Uluru is an inselberg.
 An inselberg is a prominent isolated residual knob or hill that rises abruptly from and is surrounded by extensive and relatively flat erosion lowlands in a hot, dry region.
 Uluru is also often referred to as a monolith, although this is an ambiguous term that is generally avoided by geologists.

-The remarkable feature of Uluru is its homogeneity and lack of jointing and parting at bedding surfaces, leading to the lack of development of scree slopes and soil.
+Uluru's homogeneity and lack of jointing and parting at bedding surfaces inhibits the development of scree slopes and soil.
 These characteristics led to its survival, while the surrounding rocks were eroded.

 For the purpose of mapping and describing the geological history of the area, geologists refer to the rock strata making up Uluru as the Mutitjulu Arkose, and it is one of many sedimentary formations filling the Amadeus Basin.

 Composition

 Uluru is dominantly composed of coarse-grained arkose (a type of sandstone characterised by an abundance of feldspar) and some conglomerate.
 Average composition is 50% feldspar, 25–35% quartz and up to 25% rock fragments; most feldspar is K-feldspar with only minor plagioclase as subrounded grains and highly altered inclusions within K-feldspar.
-The grains are typically 2–4 mm in diameter, and are angular to subangular; the finer sandstone is well sorted, with sorting decreasing with increasing grain size.
+The grains are typically 2–4 mm in diameter, and are angular to subangular; the finer sandstone is well sorted, with sorting decreasing and with grain size increasing.
 The rock fragments include subrounded basalt, invariably replaced to various degrees by chlorite and epidote.
 The minerals present suggest derivation from a predominantly granite source, similar to the Musgrave Block exposed to the south.
 When relatively fresh, the rock has a grey colour, but weathering of iron-bearing minerals by the process of oxidation gives the outer surface layer of rock a red-brown rusty colour.
 Features related to deposition of the sediment include cross-bedding and ripples, analysis of which indicated deposition from broad shallow high energy fluvial channels and sheet flooding, typical of alluvial fans.